nagova/TAMP-OS/README.md

 ![TAMP-OS pipeline](assets/tamp_os_header.png)

-**TAMP-OS** is an open-source extension of the [TAMP](https://github.com/Aschulz94/TAMP) (Tactile Accessible Microscopy Printing) workflow for converting microscopy images into 3D-printable tactile lithographs, published in [*Science*](https://www.science.org/doi/10.1126/science.adx8981).
+**TAMP-OS** is an open-source extension and update of the original [TAMP](https://github.com/Aschulz94/TAMP) (Tactile Accessible Microscopy Printing) workflow for converting microscopy images into 3D-printable tactile lithographs.
+The original TAMP workflow was used by the co-authors to create 3D-printable lithographs of scanning electron microscopy images with additional details found in the supplemental materials of the publication [*Science*](https://www.science.org/doi/10.1126/science.adx8981).

-Robert Faulkner, Natalia Gonzalez-Vazquez, Victoria Gamez, Karly E. Cohen, Gunther Richter, Abigale Stangl, Andrew K. Schulz
+After the publication, we received requests to make the workflow more streamlined and open-source, which is this extension page.
+This updated workflow has been submitted for publication and is currently under review, entitled "TAMP-OS: Tactile accessible microscopy printing workflow for open-source creation of 3D printable lithographs", by Natalia Gonzalez-Vazquez, Robert Faulkner, Victoria Gamez, Karly E. Cohen, Gunther Richter, Abigale Stang, and Andrew K. Schulz.
+Below there are easy access buttons to the original publication, preprint for TAMP-OS, and Edmond repository of the microscopy data used in this publication.

 [![Science paper](https://img.shields.io/badge/Science-adx8981-B31B1B.svg)](https://www.science.org/doi/10.1126/science.adx8981) [![Edmond](https://img.shields.io/badge/Edmond-Data-0068B4.svg)](https://edmond.mpg.de) [![GitHub TAMP-OS](https://img.shields.io/badge/GitHub-TAMP--OS-181717.svg?logo=github)](https://github.com/nagova/TAMP-OS)